CharliePRD/NBA50k/README.md

 However, selling the player will give you more points, allowing you to open more packs which will be beneficial if you’re lucky with your pack opening.

+Strategies can be figured out in the game.
+For example, players are more valuable in your collection than when sold for points.
+However, points allow you to open more packs.
+Furthermore, lower-rated players sell for a higher % of their value than higher valued players.

 The final tab, the leaderboard, shows the wealthiest users based on their net worth and which place they are all in.
-Once you are happy with where your net worth stands and don’t want to open more packs, you may log out.
+Once you are happy with where your net worth stands and don’t want to open more packs, you may log out.# NBA50k

-*Log into username:brian password:cs50 for a surprise!# NBA50k